-League of Legends Classic is Riot Games' upcoming featured game mode that recreates older versions of LoL, bringing back pre-rework champion kits, the original rune and mastery system, legacy items like Heart of Gold and Deathfire Grasp, and the old Summoner's Rift map visuals.
-Riot officially teased the mode on June 26, 2026, via a short video; full details are scheduled for the MSI 2026 Finals on July 11, 2026.
-No launch date has been announced.
+League of Legends Classic is Riot Games' featured game mode that recreates older versions of LoL, bringing back pre-rework champion kits, the original rune and mastery system, the old user interface, legacy items like Heart of Gold and Deathfire Grasp, and the old Summoner's Rift map visuals.
+Riot teased the mode on June 26, 2026, revealed it at the MSI 2026 Finals on July 11, and detailed its systems in a July 14 dev blog.
+League Classic launches on July 29, 2026.

 What Is League of Legends Classic?